BloomTech-Labs/Metronome/README.md

 See also the list of [contributors]() who participated in this project.

+We'd also like to thank LambdaSchool for teaching us all the skills.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details